-Subsequent to the applicable event mentioned in H‑II, 2.2, the applicant may amend only if the examiner consents to the amendments proposed.
-Giving the Examining Division this discretion is intended to ensure that the examination procedure is brought to a conclusion in as few actions as possible (see C‑IV, 3).
-In exercising its discretion the Examining Division must consider all relevant factors; in particular, it must balance the applicant's interest in obtaining a patent which is legally valid and the EPO's interest in bringing the examination procedure to a close in an effective way (in accordance with the principles set out in G 7/93).
+Subsequent to the applicable event mentioned in H‑II, 2.2, the prosecution of further amendments proposed by the applicant is within the discretion of the examining division.
+Giving the examining division this discretion is intended to ensure that the examination procedure is brought to a conclusion in as few actions as possible (see C‑IV, 3).
+In exercising its discretion the examining division must consider all relevant factors; in particular, it must balance the applicant's interest in obtaining a patent which is legally valid and the EPO's interest in bringing the examination procedure to a close in an effective way (in accordance with the principles set out in G 7/93).

-Amendments remedying a deficiency in response to the preceding communication must always be admitted, provided they do not give rise to some new deficiency.
-Amendments limiting a claim which is already considered allowable should normally be admitted.
-The same applies to amendments improving the clarity of the description or claims in a manner clearly desirable.
+On the other hand, amendments limiting a claim which is already considered allowable are normally admitted.
+The same applies to amendments improving the clarity of the description or claims in a clearly desirable manner (see T 1929/13).

 Additional reasons for not admitting amendments according to Rule 137(3) include the non-admittance of:

 for reasons of procedural economy (taking into account the applicant's right to comment according to Art.
 113(1)).

 Further limitations may apply after a remittal by a board of appeal under Art.
 111(2).